A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

 \subsection{Segmentation backbone}

-Due to emphasis on the uncertainty methods, the backbone feature extractor is often an overlooked element in uncertainty modeling.
+Due to emphasis on the method, task and application, the backbone feature extractor is often an overlooked element in uncertainty modeling.
 For example, CNN-based encoder-decoder models such as the U-Net, remain the preferred backbone architecture~\citep{Eisenmann2023WhyIT}.
 Nevertheless, Vision Transformers (ViTs)~\citep{dosovitskiy2020image} such as SegFormer, Swin U-Net, Mask2Former already outperform CNNs in general segmentation problems~\citep{xie2021segformer, zhang2021rest, cheng2022masked}.
 With the exception of experiments in \citet{kahl2024values} (combining SSN~\citep{monteiro_stochastic_2020} with HRNet~\citep{YuanCW19}), all employed models use a CNN backbone.
 The limited adoption of ViTs likely stems from CNNs' advantageous inductive biases, whereas Transformers typically require extensive pretraining on large datasets~\citep{caron2021emerging}.
-Therefore, we recommend integrating the discussed methods into similar architectures to achieve both strong classification performance and effective ambiguity modeling.
-Also, CNNs have benefited from the recent developments in Transformers.
+Nonetheless, CNNs have benefited from the recent developments in Transformers.
 For instance, \emph{ConvNext} takes inspiration from contemporary Transformers to modernize existing ResNet-based CNNs, retaining the inductive biases of convolutional filters and achieving significant performance gains~\citep{liu2022convnet}.
-These same inductive biases have been added to ViTs through CNN adapters to also enhance performance~\cite{chen2023visiontransformeradapterdense}.
+These same inductive biases have been added to ViTs through CNN adapters to also enhance performance~\citep{chen2023visiontransformeradapterdense}.
+Building upon these observations, we conclude that future research should actively explore the integration of state-of-the-art Vision Transformer (ViT) and hybrid CNN-Transformer backbones to advance the field.